POSCO posts tepid profit recovery; weak auto demand weighs

 POSCO said on Thursday that its operating profit rose 23 percent to 581 billion won ($519.8 million) on a parent basis in the first quarter from a year earlier, in line with a consensus forecast of 578 billion won from Thomson Reuters I/B/E/S.

 Its sales fell 19 percent to 7.7 trillion won from a year earlier.
-Its average selling price for carbon steel slumped 16 percent to 782,000 won per tonne in the first quarter from a year earlier.
+Its average selling price for carbon steel slumped 16 percent to 782,000 won per metric ton (1.1023 tons) in the first quarter from a year earlier.

-POSCO, which supplies steel to the likes of Hyundai Motor (005380.KS) and the South Korean unit of General Motors (GM.N), cut domestic prices of automotive steel by 50,000 Korean won per tonne in the first quarter because of a weak auto market, Nomura said in a recent report.
+POSCO, which supplies steel to the likes of Hyundai Motor (005380.KS) and the South Korean unit of General Motors (GM.N), cut domestic prices of automotive steel by 50,000 Korean won per metric ton in the first quarter because of a weak auto market, Nomura said in a recent report.

 Prior to the earnings announcement, shares in POSCO, in which Buffett's Berkshire Hathaway (BRKa.N) owns around 5 percent, ended up 0.9 percent in line with the market's 0.8 percent gain.